Dunoon Dirt Dash

 - Format: non-timed, self-supported reliability trial with overnight camping

-- Route: around 131km (81 miles).
-68km with 1750m of climbing on day one.
-64km with 1400m of climbing on day two.
-PLEASE NOTE: Day 1 includes a section of 4.5km which crosses steep, boggy terrain where pushing the bike is neccesary and there are NO obvious tracks.
+- Route: around 132 km with 2750 m of climbing.
+PLEASE NOTE: Day 1 might include a section of 4.5 km which crosses steep, boggy terrain where pushing the bike is neccesary and there are NO obvious tracks.
+Route subject to changes.
+Here's an idea on Bikepacking Scotland's website

-- Navigation: The route will be supplied after entries have closed on 23 September on komoot.
-You will be able to download the GPX file there.
+- Navigation: The route will be supplied electronically before the event.
 The course is not marked, you are responsible for your own navigation.
-All attendees agree not to share the route on any other route planning, social media or online platforms.

 - Bikes: mountain bikes & gravel bikes (e-bikes are allowed, but we cannot guarantee charging points) with a minimum recommended tire size of 40mm, which must be in good working order